-It's critical to safeguard all your most valuable assets and irreplaceables: your family, home and livestock in rural areas, especially when they're at risk of wildfires.
-Preparing requires having a strategy in place should danger strike, putting those plans into action to maintain and organize your property and having enough water on site.
-As local standards, insurance industry requirements and fire safety codes continue to evolve, more and more people are seeking tanks to store water in case of a fire.
-NFPA 22 governs fire protection tanks and now requires that fire suppression tanks are installed in many commercial and industrial structures.
+It's critical to safeguard all of your most valuable assets and items that cannot be replaced: your family, home, and livestock in rural areas, especially when they're at risk of wildfires.
+Preparing requires having a strategy in place should danger strike, putting those plans into action to maintain and organize your property, and having enough water on site.
+As local standards, insurance industry requirements, and fire safety codes continue to evolve, more and more people are seeking tanks to store water in case of a fire.
+NFPA 22 governs fire protection tanks and now requires that fire suppression tanks be installed in many commercial and industrial structures.

 What are Fire Protection Water Storage Tanks and What is Their Purpose?

 Fire protection water storage tanks are an important part of fire suppression systems.
 They hold a large volume of water and are designed to release the water quickly and effectively to extinguish a fire.
 There are several types of fire protection tanks and each has its own benefits and drawbacks.

 There are several types of fire protection tanks, each with its benefits and drawbacks.
 Fiberglass is a popular choice for the following reasons:

 - 12 times stronger than steel by weight

 - Lower cost for large to medium volumes of water

 - Fully customizable